 2024 Tax Season: Key Changes and Recent Court Cases Shaping Tax Law

 As we step into the 2025 tax season, Canadian taxpayers and businesses should be aware of significant changes in tax laws and recent court cases that have reshaped tax compliance and planning strategies.
-With the federal government pushing back the proposed capital gains exemption changes to 2026, taxpayers have additional time to plan.
+With the federal government having cancelled the proposed capital gains inclusion-rate increase on March 21, 2025, the inclusion rate stays at one-half and no rate change is coming in 2026, though the increase to the Lifetime Capital Gains Exemption was kept.
 However, other modifications are coming into effect that require attention.

 Major Tax Changes for 2024